 The marathon — a race of 26.2 miles — has been around for centuries.
-In fact, it was an event in the first "modern" Olympic Games (as we know them today) in 1896.
+In fact, marathon history dates back to before the first "modern" Olympic Games (as we know them today) in 1896.
 Fast forward to today, and there are now more than 800 marathons held every year in the United States alone.

 While the marathon isn't usually someone's first race, Matt Thull, a former USA National Half-Marathon team member and founder of Thunderdome Running, says that it's possible to make the marathon your first race if you train properly.

 Still, Thull says that a marathon training schedule for beginners usually involves starting with a 5K before runners build up their weekly mileage and eventually progress to a marathon.

 Whatever the case, you need to do your due diligence before you begin training for a marathon, starting with this guide.

 Read more: How to Run Your Best 5K Ever